adunoluwa1/adunoluwa1/README.md

   👋 Hi there, I'm Adunoluwa, but you can call me Toby!

 - 🌱 I’m currently working on SQL and Python projects
-- 👯 I’m looking to collaborate on data analysis projects
+- 👯 I’m looking to collaborate on data projects
-- 💬 Ask me about SQL, Python, Power BI and Excel
+- 💬 Ask me about SQL, Python, Power BI, and Excel
 - 📫 How to reach me:
 - [LinkedIn: https://www.linkedin.com/in/adunoluwaolutola/](https://www.linkedin.com/in/adunoluwaolutola/)
 - [📧 toby.olutola@gmail.com](mailto:toby.olutola@gmail.com)